 What the postponement means for our customers

-We have already been able to bring our SAP customers onto the audit-proof side with our SAP AddOn Receipt4S®.
-Among others, tegut..., Porta Möbel and Ernstings Family already benefit from our central entry point for legally compliant management, auditing and archiving of all relevant POS data.
+With our SAP AddOn Receipt4S®, we have already been able to bring our SAP customers to the audit-proof side.
+Among others, tegut..., Porta Möbel and Ernstings Family are already benefiting from our central entry point for legally compliant management, auditing and archiving of all relevant Cash register data.

 You can find more information about our solution at www.receipt4s.de.
 In addition, we cordially invite retailers to participate in our free webinar: